zoe-pith/pith-site/supperclub.md

 ### menu
 challah with saffron and radish
-oyster with rhubarb and apple
+oyster with with rhubarb and apple
-fava with almond and lemon
+fava with almond and mint

 onion with sunflower and caviar
-mackerel with carrot and coriander
+fluke with cucumber and gooseberry
 asparagus with goat's milk and hazelnut

 chanterelle with garlic scape and pecorino
-beef with beet and raddichio
+duck with eggplant, shishito and red currant
-mustard with plum and nasturtium
+mustard with nectarine and fennel

-cherry with madeira and almond
+cherry with wine and cardamom
 honey with melon and mint